DevDevolopertg/PYRO-RENAME-Premium/README.md

 set_caption - set a custom caption
 see_caption - see your custom caption
 del_caption - delete custom caption
-users - admin only
-broadcast - admin only
 ```

 ## ❣️Thanks to